itsmerif/PhisherMan/README.md

 The lists herein may also be used to create a blacklist for your organisation and/or your personal firewall, or a central DNS.

-Splitting the files in chunks of files not more than 10MB each for easier download and processing!
+Splitting the files in chunks of files not more than 10MB each, for easier download and processing!
-All the files are in text.
+All the files contain clear text.
 Use Notepad to view/edit.
 (Notepad++ is recommended though!)

 --itsmeRiF